 - Play a board game for 20-30 mins

-- Listen or find a podcast for 20 mins
+- Listen to a podcast for 20 mins

 - Watch funny clips for 20 mins

 - Cuddle pet (for as long as they will allow)

 - Bake a cake

 - Exercise for 10 minutes

 - Listen or dance around to music for 10 mins